 By the end of that first summer, we generally had 4-5 people coming along for the 3 day program, taught once per week by Chad and Dev.
 But mostly they were professional divers or long-time friends of the dive center, and so the dive school covered all costs.
 So, although we were able to get some great work done, it was hard to see the program having much of a long-term future.
 But by the end of the year we had turned the 3 day training program into a two week program, and started to work with groups such as POD to market our program overseas.

 2008 brought several firsts for our program, as we began to realize the potential of what trained divers could do to protect and enrich the coral reef environment.
 In May, we placed down our first experimental coral nurseries and artificial reefs, using techniques we could find in available literature or by looking at other projects in Thailand.
 That same month we attended a 3 day conference at the Phuket Marine Biological Center which introduced us to other projects being done which we could start to integrate into our conservation efforts on the island.
-In December, we placed down our first artificial reef structure in Ao Leuk, using a simple design created out of steel rebar, and placed it in Ao Leuk next to the coral nursery.
+In December, we placed down our first artificial reef structure in Aow Leuk, using a simple design created out of steel rebar, and placed it in Aow Leuk next to the coral nursery.
 We also spent one or two days each week doing restoration work in the area above Tanote Bay where a large reservoir was constructed and subsequent erosion had deposited a 1.5 meter thick layer of sediment over the coral reef below.
-Lastly, it was the year were first tried to head-start the sea turtles before releasing them, building a small enclosure in the rocks at Ao Leuk Bay.
+Lastly, it was the year were first tried to head-start the sea turtles before releasing them, building a small enclosure in the rocks at Aow Leuk Bay.

 It was around this time, in early 2008, that our efforts and activities were recognized by the local community group Save Koh Tao, and by an IUCN Coordinator who was helping that group.
 They asked if we could help to run a Marine Branch of Save Koh Tao, which helped to bring the projects and activities we had been developing out to all of the other dive schools.

 In that first year of Save Koh Tao we were able to accomplish so much as a community, from land restoration, to building the Hin Fai site, installing mooring buoys, and much more.
 It meant that much of our time was taken away from the work at the NHRCP, but also that any students coming into the NRHCP would also be helping us to concurrently work on all of the Save Koh Tao Projects.
 This was an essential element to the group’s success, as many days we relied almost solely on our team to get many aspects of the community group projects completed.